idzilleagle/johnny55-truth-bot/README.md

 # johnny55-truth-bot
-AI bot for the legal name fraud essays and the johnny55 dossiers
+AI bot for the legal name fraud essays
 # ⚠️ THIS IS A LIVING RECORD OF TRUTH: THE LEGAL NAME FRAUD DOSSIERS

 **“It’s illegal to use a legal name.
 You are not the name.
 You never were.”**